fenago/ml-bootcamp/Lab_3.md

 In
-chapter 1, we learned that many supervised machine learning models exist, and we specifically mentioned ones that can be used for binary classification, including logistic regression, decision trees, and neural networks.
-In this chapter, we start with the simplest one: logistic regression.
+lab 1, we learned that many supervised machine learning models exist, and we specifically mentioned ones that can be used for binary classification, including logistic regression, decision trees, and neural networks.
+In this lab, we start with the simplest one: logistic regression.
 Even though it's indeed the simplest, it's still powerful and has many advantages over other models: it's fast and easy to understand, and its results are easy to interpret.
 It's a workhorse